Düsseldorf Airport: Terminal C

-Terminal C was opened in 1986 and has 8 gates (C01–C08) used exclusively for non-Schengen-flights by non-Star Alliance airlines (except Turkish Airlines).
+Terminal C was opened in 1986 and has 8 gates (C01–C08) used exclusively for non-Schengen flights by non-Star Alliance airlines (except Turkish Airlines).
 These are long-haul flights – among others – by Emirates and Etihad Airways.
 Terminal C has a direct access to Airport City's Maritim Hotel, part of a German hotel chain, and houses lounges operated by the airport and Emirates.
-Terminal C was the least affected Terminal after the fire in 1996.
-It was still reopened in 1996 after intensive maintenance works.
+Terminal C was the least affected terminal after the fire in 1996, reopening the same year after intensive maintenance work.
 Thus it was the only usable Terminal at Düsseldorf Airport for a couple of years.
 Terminal C features the airport's only parking position equipped with three jet-bridges to handle the Airbus A380.

 Executive Terminal

 Jet Aviation operates a small terminal solely for private and corporate customers.

 Runways and apron

 Düsseldorf has two runways, which are 3000 m and 2700 m long.
 There are plans to extend the 3000 m runway to 3600 m, but the town of Ratingen has been blocking the expansion, as it lies within the approach path of the runway.
 107 aircraft parking positions are available on the aprons.